AC Power & Ground Tech Bulletin

 Put in a UPS with charged batteries and pull the plug from the wall.
 If your problems go away, it has something to do with power.

-The first thing to do is use this 3 Prong AC Line Test Plug which is a quick check to see if the outlet is wired correctly (I use it every time I install something to prevent future service calls):
+The first thing to do is use a 3 Prong AC Line Test Plug which is a quick check to see if the outlet is wired correctly (I use it every time I install something to prevent future service calls).

 This cheap little tester will tell you if the hot and neutral are on the correct blades and if the ground is connected properly.
 But it won't tell you if the ground is actually connected to a ground rod outside, or if the ground is good.
 You've got to go look at that yourself.